pburger112/pburger112/README.md

 - 👋 Hi, I’m @pburger112
-- 👀 I’m interested in higher order statistics, and ML
+- 👀 I’m interested in higher order statistics for weak lensing and clusterng, and ML
-- 🌱 I’m currently learning CNN and github
+- 🌱 I’m currently learning simulation based inferences
-- 💞️ I’m looking to collaborate on KiDS, Euclid and DESC
+- 💞️ I’m looking to collaborate on KiDS, Euclid and UNIONS
-- 📫 How to reach me pburger@astro.uni-bonn.de
+- 📫 How to reach me pierre.burger@uwaterloo.ca

 <!---
 pburger112/pburger112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.